 Fresh ground pepper

-Chopped fresh cilantro, chili oil & chili flakes (for garnish)
+Chopped fresh cilantro, chili oil and chili flakes (for garnish)

 Melt coconut oil over medium heat.